shadowfaxthewhitehorse/tableauvizs/README.md

 # tableauvizs

-# This reporistory has my Tableau visualizations.
+# This repo has my Tableau visualizations.